-A clinical trial was commenced but recruited slowly and was terminated early, with only 68% of the planned number of subjects recruited.
-Therefore, the Pediatric Committee (PDCO) of the EMA recommended that an extrapolation study be conducted to evaluate the efficacy of the drug in the recruited pediatric sample.
-To do this, a Bayesian extrapolation approach was employed, where data from previous adult studies was leveraged to increase precision for the final efficacy endpoint in the pediatric population.
-The PDCO stipulated a tight timeline for completion of the analysis.
+A clinical trial was commenced by a large pharmaceutical company but recruited slowly and was terminated early, with only 68% of the planned number of paediatric subjects recruited.
+Following their review, the Paediatric Committee (PDCO) of the EMA recommended that an extrapolation study be conducted to evaluate the efficacy of the drug in the recruited paediatric sample.
+To do this, a Bayesian extrapolation approach was required, where data from previous adult studies was leveraged to increase precision for the final efficacy endpoint in the paediatric population.
+A tight timeline was stipulated for completion of the analysis.

-A Bayesian ‘dynamic borrowing’ approach was then employed, where the informative prior was combined with the weak prior, resulting in a robust weighted mixture prior distribution, allowing the analysis to learn how much of the adult information to borrow, based upon the consistency observed between the pediatric data and the adult prior.
+- A Bayesian ‘dynamic borrowing’ approach was then employed, where the informative prior was combined with the weak prior, resulting in a robust weighted mixture prior distribution (Figure 2), allowing the analysis to learn how much of the adult information to borrow, based upon the consistency observed between the paediatric data and the adult prior.

-- The available efficacy data within the pediatric population appears consistent with that within the larger adult population, as there were no observed differences in treatment effect across the adult and pediatric populations.
+- The available efficacy data for the paediatric population appeared consistent with that for the larger adult population, as there were no observed differences in treatment effect across the adult and paediatric populations.

-- A significant increase in the primary endpoint in pediatric subjects was supported through the extrapolation analysis with only a relatively small (25%) prior confidence in the pediatric treatment effect being similar to the adult treatment effect.
+- A significant increase in the primary endpoint in paediatric subjects could be supported through the extrapolation analysis with only a relatively small (25%) prior confidence in the paediatric treatment effect being similar to the adult treatment effect.

 - Extrapolation of drug efficacy in adults to paediatric subjects could be supported in this case as part of a robust evidence package for Regulators.